Wrestling ring

-A wrestling ring is the stage on which a professional wrestling match usually occurs.
+A wrestling ring, also known as the squared circle, is the stage on which a professional wrestling match usually occurs.
 It is similarly constructed to a boxing ring and is traditionally square-shaped.
+In Japan, it is also common to see mixed martial arts fights contested in a wrestling ring, owing to Japanese MMA's roots in puroresu.

 Configuration and construction

 The configuration and construction of the traditional wrestling ring closely resembles that of a boxing ring.
 Like boxing rings, wrestling rings are also known by the poetic name of the "squared circle", which derives from how combative exhibitions would often be held in a roughly drawn circle on the ground.

 Wrestling rings are generally composed of an elevated steel beam and wood plank stage topped by foam padding and a canvas cover.

 Around the ring are three ring ropes, one fewer than modern boxing rings, which have had four ropes since the 1970s.
 The materials used for the ropes differ depending on the ring builder or promotion.
 Some, like WWE, use natural fiber ropes wrapped in tape, while others use steel cables that are encased in rubber hose.
 Unlike a boxing ring, the ring ropes in a wrestling ring are not tethered together.
 These ropes are held up and tensioned by turnbuckles, which, in turn, hang on steel ring posts, which also support the frame.
 The ends of the turnbuckles facing into the ring are padded, either individually, or with a large pad for all three similar to a boxing ring, as in New Japan Pro-Wrestling.
 A portion of the mat extends outside the ring ropes, known as the ring apron.
 The elevated sides of the ring are covered with a fabric skirt to prevent spectators from seeing underneath.
+In the case of WWE's Raw and SmackDown brands and main roster pay-per-view events, the traditional ring posts and two ring aprons had been replaced with LED versions as part of an upgrade in 2015.

 Usually around ringside there are steel steps that wrestlers can use to enter and exit the ring.
 All parts of the ring are often used as part of various offensive and defensive moves.

-Wrestling rings vary in shape and size, with most measuring between 14 and 20 ft on each side, measured between the turnbuckles.
-WWE, All Elite Wrestling, and Ring of Honor use a 20-foot ring, while in the past World Championship Wrestling and Extreme Championship Wrestling used, and Impact Wrestling and Major League Wrestling currently use, an 18-foot ring.
+Wrestling rings vary in shape and size, with most measuring between 14 and 20 ft on each side.
+WWE, All Elite Wrestling, and Ring of Honor use a 20-foot ring, while in the past World Championship Wrestling, Extreme Championship Wrestling and ROH used, and Total Nonstop Action Wrestling and Major League Wrestling currently use, an 18-foot ring.
 Typically, wrestling rings are smaller than boxing rings.

+The mat of the ring can feature the promotion's logo, but it can also feature advertising all across the ring, such as WWE, following its acquisition by Endeavor in 2023.